Callophrys/OhioLeps01/notes-brain-dump.md

 ```

 ### Svelte comments
 use JS to comment out HTML elements.
-Its hackky but works:
+Its hacky but works:
 ```<div id="myDiv" {...{/*commented-parameter=true*/}} regular-paramter=true />```

  It only works for attributes, here is a solution for tag-level comments: